Large smooth twins from short lattice vectors

-So a sufficiently good \emph{smooth twin oracle} producing smooth twins with a large power of two can efficiently give SQIsign1D parameters.
-This observation was first noted in~\cite{bruno2022cryptographic} but they were unable to instantiate this oracle with the CHM algorithm.
-On the other hand we can instantiate this properly with our lattice approach aimed at finding smooth twins with a large power of two.
-For more details on tailoring the search for such smooth twins see~\S\ref{sub:influence_of_parameters}.
-In particular we found the exceptional prime $p = p_2(r)$ where $r = 2^{31} \cdot 2493490582368659543466244025$ with factorisations
+So a sufficiently good \emph{smooth twin oracle} \iffullversion producing smooth twins with a large power of two \fi can \iffullversion efficiently \fi give SQIsign1D parameters.
+This observation was first noted in~\cite{bruno2022cryptographic} but they were unable to instantiate the oracle with the CHM algorithm.
+On the other hand we can instantiate this properly with our lattice approach aimed at finding smooth twins with a large power of two (see~\S\ref{sub:influence_of_parameters}).
+In particular we found the exceptional prime $p = p_2(r)$ \iffullversion where $r = 2^{31} \cdot 2493490582368659543466244025$ \fi with factorisations

-With a significantly smaller smoothness bound compared to the previous parameter, this offers a better signing performance in accordance to the SQIsign1D estimator sage script provided in~\cite{santos2024finding}.
-In particular one could theoretically get a modest 19.85\% improvement on the signing performance, but we remark that practical considerations are needed in order to materialise this improvement.
-However we note that this will not compete with the latest versions of SQIsign and notably the second round submission to NIST's signature call~\cite{NISTPQC-ADD-R2:SQIsign25}.
-So we present this prime to expand diversity of SQIsign1D primes.
+With a significantly smaller smoothness bound (on the smooth part of $p^2-1$) compared to the \iffullversion previous parameter \else parameters in~\cite{chavez2023sqisign}\fi , this offers a better signing performance in accordance to the SQIsign1D estimator sage script provided in~\cite{santos2024finding}.
+In particular one could theoretically get a modest 19.85\% improvement for signing\iffullversion ~but we remark that practical considerations are needed in order to materialise this improvement\fi.
+However we note that this will not compete with \iffullversion the latest versions of SQIsign and notably \fi the second round submission~\cite{NISTPQC-ADD-R2:SQIsign25} to NIST's signature call.
+So we present this prime to expand diversity of SQIsign1D parameters.

-\iffullversion \begin{remark} SQIsign1D suffers from a bad performance scaling with respect to the amount of security.
-One of the primary reasons for this is parameter search.
-When using the sieve-and-boost approach for the larger security parameters, the NIST submission crew~\cite{chavez2023sqisign} used the polynomials $\fpnx{n}$ for $n = 4,6$.
-This reduces the search space while still achieving reasonable smoothness bounds -- very similar to finding large smooth twins from \S\ref{subsec:probmethod}.
-However if one found larger security parameters using $p_2(x)$ and either of these boosting approaches then one could find parameters with smaller smoothness bounds.
-This would significantly improve the performance scaling.
-While we found smooth twins of at least $192$-bits, we did not find enough to make it an oracle.
-So we could not find these larger security parameters.
-Having said all of this, it is unclear whether its performance would compete with the current version~\cite{NISTPQC-ADD-R2:SQIsign25} which was part of the Round 2 submission of SQIsign. \end{remark}